elixir-git/xgit/README.md

 ## Credits

 xgit is heavily influenced by [jgit](https://www.eclipse.org/jgit/), an all-Java implementation of git.
 Many thanks to the jgit team for their hard work.
+Small portions of xgit are based on an earlier port from Java to Elixir; those files retain the original credits and license from the jgit project.